-You can display up to five markers including the marker reference.
+You can display up to five markers including the reference marker.
 Markers can all be placed on the same trace or they can be placed on different traces.
-There are two types of Markers: Reference and Delta Markers.
-The Marker Reference (labeled MR in the graph) makes absolute measurements and is also used for calculating differences when Delta readouts are enabled.
+There are three types of Markers: Reference, Delta, and Power Markers.
+The Marker Reference (labeled MR in the graph) makes absolute measurements and is also used for calculating differences when Delta or Power readouts are enabled.
 The Delta Markers (labeled M1 to M4 in the graph) are used to measure other points on the trace or the difference between the Marker Reference and the Delta marker.
+The Power Markers (labeled M1 to M4 in the graph) function the same way as the Delta Markers, except they show power density and integrated power density (dBm/Hz) instead of power level (dBm).

-The following table shows the appearance of the four types of marker readouts.
+The following two tables show the appearance of the five types of marker readouts.

 The following table shows the appearance of the marker indicators as they appear on the trace.
+Whichever marker is active will appear as a solid diamond.

-Marker Reference Absolute Marker Delta Marker MR M1 M1
+Marker Reference Absolute, Delta, and Power Marker M1